fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 ![](../../images/9/41.png)

-#### 9.21: patientor, step6
+#### 9.21: Patientor, step6

 Fetch and add diagnoses to the application state from the <i>/api/diagnoses</i> endpoint.
 Use the new diagnosis data to show the descriptions for patient's diagnosis codes:

 ![](../../images/9/42.png)

-#### 9.22: patientor, step7
+#### 9.22: Patientor, step7

-Extend the entry listing in the patient's page to include the Entry's details with a new component that shows the rest of the information of the patient's entries distinguishing different types from each other.
+Extend the entry listing on the patient's page to include the Entry's details with a new component that shows the rest of the information of the patient's entries distinguishing different types from each other.

 You could use eg. [Icons](https://mui.com/components/material-icons/) or some other [Material UI](https://mui.com/) component to get appropriate visuals for your listing.